COLLABERATIVE LEARNING and MENTORING

 Our Friday noon (CT) virtual micro-sessions provide an opportunity for new and experienced Agilists to come together and discuss a very narrow topic.
 The community constantly evolves session format to best serve its members.
 Each week, the attendees create a short list (backlog) of potential topics for the next meeting.
 The list for the next meeting is:

 - Pressing issue from the community

-- How can agile teams work effectively with less-agile functions – Marketing (or pick your own) edition?
+- How can agile teams work effectively with less-agile functions – Human Resources (or pick your own) edition?